 The file being copied is too large for the destination drive- The file that you are trying to copy is too large to fit on the disk, or the disk is too full.
 Try copying the file to a different disk or use a larger capacity disk.

 A required .DLL file was not found- The program that you are trying to open is missing an essential file.
-To remove
+To remove and then reinstall the program:

 Windows Me: